planetfederal/workshops/tutorials/parcelmap/src/index.rst

     src/css
     src/jquery

-  The important parts for building our application are the ``index.html`` file, which is the default start page for the app, and the ``src/app`` directory, which contains the Javascript for our app.
+  The important parts for building our application are the ``index.html`` file, which is the default start page for the app, and the ``src/app`` directory, which contains the JavaScript for our app.
 The other contents are useful support libraries, that are used by the template, and that we can use in our app as well.

   * `Bootstrap`_
   * `Font Awesome`_